-Saying a simple thanks to people who like or share your profile, provide valuable feedback, and help you in any other way is a great way to show that you appreciate their contribution.
+Saying a simple thanks to people who like or share your profile, provide valuable feedback, and help you in any other way is a fantastic way to show that you appreciate their contribution.
 Nothing can be worse for your followers than doing something for your brand and not getting newly recognized and acknowledged for it.

 c.
 Respond sincerely and regularly:

 Read the comments that your followers post and respond to their queries and concerns honestly.
 Make this a regular habit.
-This is a great way to build up a relationship with your followers and encourage them to interact with you further.
+This is a fantastic way to build up a relationship with your followers and encourage them to interact with you further.